 Veterans Disability Benefits for Service-Related PTSD

-Post traumatic stress disorder, commonly known as PTSD, was long ignored and then misunderstood by the medical community, the general population and the military establishment.
+Post traumatic stress disorder, commonly known as PTSD, was long ignored and then misunderstood by the medical community, the general population and the military.

 What Is Post Traumatic Stress Disorder (PTSD)?

-The Berry Law Firm has handled PTSD from combat injuries such as explosions, gunshot wounds or other wartime events.
+The Berry Law Firm has handled PTSD from combat injuries such as explosions, gunshot wounds, or other wartime events.
 We have also represented veterans in non-combat PTSD claims arising from peacetime events such as an assault, a vehicle accident or training accident.
-Some studies report that female veterans have a higher incidence of PTSD, including physical or sexual assault at the hands of fellow soldiers, sailors, airmen or Marines.
+Some studies report that female veterans have a higher incidence of PTSD, including physical or sexual assault at the hands of fellow soldiers, sailors or airmen.